MIT-SPARK/estimation-contracts/README.md

 # Overview

-This is code to reproduce the experiments in the paper:
+This is the code to reproduce the experiments in the paper:

 **L. Carlone, Estimation Contracts for Outlier-Robust Geometric Perception, [arXiv: 2208.10521](https://arxiv.org/pdf/2208.10521.pdf), 2022.**